icinganalysis/icinganalysis.github.io/content/basics/LEWICE quickstart.md

 and a file "Lew32manual_changes.doc".
 I find it easier to just use the Version 3.2 manual.

-Validation Results for LEWICE 2.0, NASA/CR-1999-208690 [ntrs.nasa.gov](https://ntrs.nasa.gov/citations/19990021235)
-The current version of LEWICE is 3.2.3.
-However, the validation is re-run for each release, and the report for version 2.0 is still applicable.

 Validation Results for LEWICE 3.0, NASA/CR-2005-213561 [ntrs.nasa.gov](https://ntrs.nasa.gov/citations/20050160961)
 Includes data for large drop size icing conditions.